 Due to underlying endocrine etiologies such as adrenal failure (Addisonian crisis) and myxedema.

 2. Hypovolemic Shock

 Hypovolemic shock is characterized by decreased intravascular volume and increased systemic venous assistance (compensatory the mechanism to maintain perfusion in the early stages of shock).
 In the later stages of shock due to progressive volume depletion, cardiac output also decreases and manifest as hypotension.
-Hypovolemic shock can be divided into two broad subtypes: hemorrhagic and nonhemorrhagic.
+Hypovolemic shock divides into two broad subtypes: hemorrhagic and non-hemorrhagic.